DrewHang/DrewHang/README.md

 # Hi there I’m Andrew 👋 !

-A former Excel whiz turned Full-Stack Software Engineer and recent Hack Reactor Graduate looking to fuel my passion and curiosity for the tech industry through developing full stack applications to simplify the life of others.
+A former Excel wiz a.k.a Accountant turned Full-Stack Software Engineer looking to fuel my passion and curiosity for the tech industry through developing full stack applications to simplify the life of others.

 When I'm not coding, I enjoy - playing video games 🎮, jamming out on the guitar 🎸, and spending time with my dog 🐶